Skip to main content

 This meant, both to a first-century Jew and to us today, that what you’re waiting for is complete (the time is fulfilled), current (the Kingdom of God is at hand), and calling on you (repent and believe).

 Beyond Solomon’s kingdom, Jesus has perfectly completed the requirements of God’s Kingdom.
 Like Solomon’s kingdom, you can experience the righteousness, peace and joy of the Kingdom (Romans 14:17).
-Unlike Solomon’s past kingdom, the experience of the Kingdom of God is unending despite present challenges, and much deeper.
+Unlike Solomon’s past kingdom (and all earthly kingdoms, Daniel 2:44), the experience of the Kingdom of God is unending despite present challenges, and much deeper.
 These deeper truths, Jesus taught through parables, which we will explore.

 Reflect & Pray